Adem-Jabri/AuNa-Rework/packages/src/auna_rl/auna_rl/README.md

    source packages/install/setup.bash

 3. **Run the agent**:
-To start the agent, use the command below: ros2 run auna_rl trainer
+To start the agent, use the following command: ros2 run auna_rl trainer

 ## Additional Information